Groom Independent School District

 Groom Independent School District is a public school district based in Groom, Texas (USA).

 Located in Carson County, portions of the district extend into Armstrong, Donley, and Gray counties.

-Groom ISD has one school that serves students in grades kindergarten through twelve.
+Groom ISD has one school, Groom High School, that serves students in grades kindergarten through twelve.

 History

 The district changed to a mixed schedule in fall 2022, in which class is not held on either a Monday or a Friday.

 Academic achievement

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

 Special programs

 Athletics

 Groom High School plays six-man football.